 Property taxes are a critical part of retaining the value of homes and communities for homeowners.
-With interest rates at near-historic lows and millennial homebuyers flooding the market, it is crucial for new homebuyers and homeowners to understand how property taxes can factor into their long-term financial picture.
+It is crucial for new homebuyers and homeowners to understand how property taxes can factor into their long-term financial picture.

 Property taxes are a perpetual expense and must be paid even after an entire mortgage is paid off.
 When looking for the best ways to pay your property taxes, homeowners should evaluate whether each financial solution aligns with their financial goals to avoid inadvertently shifting expenses and ultimately accumulating more debt.
 Before diving into the different financing options, it is useful to understand the basics of property taxes and the many factors that may affect them.